mark-apn/challenge-2022/README.md

 ## Run the app

+Run `./bin/setup` to run `flutter pub get` in all 3 subprojects (app, shared, server)

 Use your favorite IDE to run the app, or use the `flutter run` command.
 You do need to specify the local env to make sure you dont connect to the live server (thats the default).
 You can do so with this argument `--dart-define env=local`

+### Enable desktop builds

+You may want to enable desktop builds with the `flutter config --enable-XXX-desktop` commands to enable linux / windows / macos.